 Example A: Hypothetical Surplus School Site Sale (Block 8) Criteria Score (High / Medium / Low) Current Service Level Provision High Block 8 is currently characterized as h aving low parkland provision and is one of the most highly populated areas in Vaugha an.
-Area Residential Growth Medium Block 8 is a largely built-out establis hed community but is home to one (1) large redevelopment; Promenade Mall, with - mally warrant significant cause for area land acquisition, based on the preliminary designs submitted to the City, significant public realm improvements have been proposed including a pedestrian-friendly gateway plaza, an outdoor amphitheatre, and a pedestrianized "high street" concept. nent and it being the main driver of the area's y has been identified for this opportunity.
-Market Opportunity High e acquisition opportunities for may be scarce.
-While the acquisition costs would be high for a market opportunity in this established , orresponding parkland demand) from the intensification would drive demand for eventual Steeles Avenue Primary Corridor Partnership/Co-Location 50 Medium As the YRDSB and YRDCSB represent one highly desirable partner, surplus school sites are not likely to generate partnership interest from the regional school boards. · - · per of outdoor recreational facilities and the · · I no near-term municipal facility requirements have been identified in the ATMP.
+Area Residential Growth Medium redevelopment; Promenade Mall, with While this level of growth would normally warrant significant cause for area land acquisition, based on the preliminary designs submitted to the City, significant public realm improvements have been proposed including a pedestrian-friendly gateway plaza, an outdoor amphitheatre, and a pedestrianized "high street" concept. nent and it being the main driver of the area's y has been identified for this opportunity.
+Market Opportunity High Situated in a mature community, future acquisition opportunities for may be scarce.
+While the acquisition costs would be high for a market opportunity in this established community, future growth (and corresponding parkland demand) from the Promenade Mall redevelopment and eventual Steeles Avenue Primary Corridor intensification would drive demand for municipal services in the area.
+Partnership/Co-Location 50 Medium sites are not likely to generate partner Block 8 is currently home to a numl t one highly desirable partner, surplus school ship interest from the regional school boards. per of outdoor recreational facilities and the I no near-term municipal facility requirements